leaninnovationlabs/paperforms/README.md

-An AI pipeline to validate W9 tax forms.
+An AI pipeline to validate all kinds of tax forms.
 Built on the following technologies:

 - uv (Project and package management)
 - uvicorn / FastAPI (REST API)
-- Amazon Textract (Parsing W9 forms)
+- Amazon Textract (Parsing tax forms)
 - OpenAI (Validating text)
 - React / Vite (Frontend)